 Full jury seated at Trump trial on third day of selection process

-Twelve people have been selected to serve on the jury in former President Donald Trump's criminal trial in New York, filling out the panel on the third day of proceedings.
+Twelve New Yorkers have been selected to serve as jurors in former President Donald Trump's criminal trial in Manhattan, filling out the panel on the third day of proceedings.

-The selection process is ongoing, since six alternate jurors are needed before the trial can move to opening arguments.
+The 12 jurors include seven men and five women, chosen from a pool of dozens of potential jurors who submitted to questioning about their personal lives and political views.
+The selection process will continue Friday, since six alternate jurors are needed before the trial can move to opening arguments.
 One alternate had been selected as of Thursday afternoon.

+"We have our jury," Judge Juan Merchan said after the new jurors swore an oath to decide the case in a "fair and impartial manner."
+Trump, seated at the defense table, stared at the newly sworn-in members as they exited the courtroom.

+Merchan said the court is on track to begin opening statements as soon as Monday.
+Prosecutors will present their case first.

+Blanche offered another solution: giving the witness names only to the lawyers, who wouldn't share them with Trump.

+"I'm not going to order them to do it, no," said Merchan.
+"I'll see you tomorrow morning."

-Two of the new members replaced others who were excused earlier in the day, including one woman who expressed concerns about being identified publicly and her ability to remain impartial.
+Setbacks earlier in the day briefly threatened to derail Merchan's plans to quickly finalize the jury and move on to opening statements.
+Two jurors who had been selected earlier in the week were excused, including one woman who expressed concerns about being identified publicly and her ability to remain impartial.

-The woman was chosen to serve as Juror #2 on Tuesday, but said she "definitely has concerns now" after friends and family asked her if she was a juror, based on media reports.
+The woman said her friends and family asked her if she was a juror based on information in media reports.
+She said she "definitely has concerns now."

 "Aspects of my identity have already been out there in public.
 Yesterday alone, I had friends and family push things to me," she told the court on Thursday.
 "I don't think at this point that I can be fair and unbiased."